SCIENCE & WILDLIFE

 Tracking Bigfoot: There were still hope and signs of a small but tenacious herd of African elephants doing life in the forests of the Southern Cape.

-In 2005 I mounted the first media expedition in 10 years to find the presumed-extinct Knysna elephants.
-With the help of forest guards Hylton Herd, Wilfred Oraai and Karel Maswati, I took up the trail and discovered live evidence, such as fresh elephant dung.
+In 2005 I mounted the first media expedition in 10 years to find the quasi-extinct Knysna elephants.
+With the help of forest guards Hylton Herd, Wilfred Oraai and Karel Maswati, we tracked down live evidence, such as fresh elephant dung.
 Download the article here.

 Writing highlight – Conservationist J. Michael Fay: Vagabond with a vision